finos/legend-sdlc/README.md

 You will also need an instance of GitLab to connect to, such as [gitlab.com](https://gitlab.com).
 On GitLab, you will need to create an "Application", which is used for authorization so that the SDLC Server can act on behalf of users.
 See [GitLab's documentation](https://docs.gitlab.com/ee/api/oauth2.html) for general information about creating an application in GitLab.
 The application will need to have "api" scope and have [http://`SDLC_SERVER`/api/auth/callback](http://127.0.0.1:7070/api/auth/callback) as a redirect URI, where `SDLC_SERVER` is the host and possibly port needed to connect to the SDLC Server.
-(For testing purposes, you can use `127.0.0.1:7070`) This redirect URI will also need to appear in your configuration file.
+(For testing purposes, you can use `127.0.0.1:7070` or `localhost:7070` or both.
+You can have many redirect URIs specified for the application, so it is advisable to add all you think you might want.)
+This redirect URI will also need to appear in your configuration file.

 If you are using the GitlabClient for authentication (see the pac4j section of the configuration), you will need a GitLab application for that as well.
-It will need "openid" and "profile" scopes, and will require [http://`SDLC_SERVER`/api/pac4j/login/callback](http://127.0.0.1:7070/api/pac4j/login/callback) as a redirect URI (where, again, `SDLC_SERVER` is the host and port needed to connect to the SDLC Server).
-You can either create a new application for this, or you can add these scopes and redirect URI to your existing application.
+It will need "openid" and "profile" scopes, and will require [http://`SDLC_SERVER`/api/pac4j/login/callback](http://127.0.0.1:7070/api/pac4j/login/callback) as a redirect URI.
+Again, `SDLC_SERVER` is the host and port needed to connect to the SDLC Server, and the same advice mentioned above applies for this case as well.
+You can either create a new application for this, or you can add these scopes and redirect URIs to your existing application.
 We recommend you use a single application for both purposes, as it makes the authentication and authorization process simpler and faster.

 Once you have your configuration file, you can run the server with Java 8 or later.
 You can use a command such as this